HimanshuGoel/backend-learnings/NOTES.md

 });
 ```

 By using Discriminators, we can extend our base schema so that we can have overlapping schema definition on top of a single MongoDB collection.
-It gives us an ability to store different details for diffrent documents within the same collection.
+It gives us an ability to store different details for different documents within the same collection.

 ```typescript
 var specialItemSchema = mongoose.Schema({